GoogleCloudPlatform/Open_Data_QnA/frontend/README.md

     ```

-3. SQL Generation : Generate the SQL for the input question asked aganist a database
+3. SQL Generation : Generate the SQL for the input question asked against a database

     URI: /generate_sql